franciscop/server/documentation/middleware.md

 ### Definition

-*server middleware* is a function that accepts a server instance and returns a promise for async methods or anything else for sync methods.
+A *server middleware* is a function that accepts a server instance and returns a promise for async methods or anything else for sync methods.
 It accepts a single parameter, which will have `req`, `res` and any available plugin.

 ### Parameters